 and be forced to say

-public until very recently.
-Many of the original owners from the Jewish community were killed in Nazi concentration camps during the World War II, only some of them managed to escape abroad in time.
-Those who were fortunate enough to survive the war abroad had their property confiscated by the communist totalitarian regime after the war.
-They were forced to flee to exile once again and those who decided to stay here had to live in degrading conditions.
-The totalitarian regime did not value designs of Adolf Loos at all.
-The apartments were changed into offices or they were divided into several smaller apartment units.
-Much of the original apartment equipment was destroyed at that time.
-At the end of the 1960s, the architecture historian Věra Běhalová managed to register most of Loos' work in Pilsen for heritage preservation.
-Věra Běhalová was persecuted by the communist secret police of STB, but fortunately in 1968 she managed to escape to Austria.
-Loos' work in Pilsen fell back into oblivion for many years.
-It was only after the fall of the communist totalitarian regime that the descendants of the Brummel family first started their gradual reconstruction of their house at 58 Husova Street which they regained into possession.
-The city of Pilsen made the first steps in 2004 to rescue the apartment of the Vogls in 12 Klatovská Street and partially restored the salon and the dining room.
-The complete renovation of these premises was completed in 2014 and in the same year the apartment of the Kraus family at 10 Bendova Street was reconstructed.
-The first part of the Oskar Semler’s apartment at 110 Klatovská Street was also repaired.
-This apartment is under administration of the Gallery of West Bohemia in Pilsen.
-These four apartments create the basis of the three guided tours regularly available to public which are run by the Pilsen-TOURISM organization.
-Other premises in Pilsen which were designed by Adolf Loos keep waiting for their rescue.
-It is the common goal for the future to reconstruct and make available to public most of what has been preserved from the work of this prominent architect.
+Until recently, the fact that the famous architect Adolf Loos operated in Pilsen was nearly unknown to the cultural public.
+Many of the original owners from the Jewish community were killed in Nazi concentration camps during World War II.
+Only some of them managed to escape to other countries in time.
+Those who were fortunate enough to survive by living abroad had their property confiscated by the communist totalitarian regime after the War.
+They were forced to flee in exile once again, and those who decided to stay in Pilsen had to live in degrading conditions.
+The totalitarian regime did not value Loos’ designs by any means.
+The apartments were transformed into offices or divided into several smaller apartment units.
+Much of the original apartment furniture was destroyed in those days.
+At the end of the 1960s, the Historian of Architecture Věra Běhalová managed to register most of Loos' work in Pilsen for heritage preservation.
+Věra Běhalová was persecuted by the communist secret police, or STB, but was fortunately able to escape to Austria in 1968.
+Loos' work in Pilsen then fell back into disrepair for many years.
+It was only after the fall of the communist totalitarian regime that the descendants of the Brummel family first started the gradual reconstruction of their house at 58 Husova Street, which had been returned to their possession.
+The city of Pilsen made the first steps in 2004 to save the Vogl apartment at 12 Klatovská Street, which resulted in the partial restoration of the lounge and dining hall.
+The complete renovation of these premises was completed in 2014 and, in the same year, the apartment of the Kraus family at 10 Bendova Street was reconstructed.
+The first part of Oskar Semler’s apartment at 110 Klatovská Street was also repaired.
+This apartment is under the administration of the Gallery of West Bohemia in Pilsen.
+These four apartments create the basis of the three guided tours regularly available to the public which are run by the Pilsen-TOURISM organization.
+Adolf Loos’ other works in Pilsen are still waiting to be completely restored.
+The overall goal for the future is to reconstruct and open all the works of this prominent architect to the public.

 I force the owners